youkaisen/switchlink/Documentation/howto/ovs-with-p4-executables.rst

     CLI commands.
     name: can take values defined in chassis config file.
 Refer to file dpdk_port_config.pb.txt for port names.
-    hotplug-add: Specify if the device needs to be hotplugged (1 - yes, 0 - no)
+    hotplug: Specify if the device needs to be hotplugged (add/ADD for hotplug add, del/DEL for hotplug delete)
     qemu-socket-ip: Specify IP of the host where qemu monitor socket resides.
     qemu-socket-port: Specify qemu monitor socket port
     qemu-vm_mac: Specify MAC address for port hotplugged to qemu VM
     qemu-vm_netdev-id: Specify netdev ID for port hotplugged to qemu VM
     qemu-vm_chardev-id: Specify chardev ID for port hotplugged to qemu VM
     native-socket-path: Specify the native path for vhost-user socket on the host
+    qemu-vm-device-id: Specify device ID for port hotplugged to qemu VM

+   Port can be hotplug added once and hotplug deleted once.
+Re-adding or deleting the port is not supported

 5) Set atrributes for link ports::